The name of the course we offer is Applied Biblical Studies.

 Our Applied Biblical Studies curriculum can be accessed in three ways: Our Extension Class Programme, our Online Extension Programme, and our Distance Learning Programme.
 To learn more about each access option, please click on the icons below.

 Extension Class Programme

 Set dates and times

 Set terms and times

 No set time limits

 In order for students to benefit from a flexible approach to study, it is essential that we ensure a consistent standard across the curriculum.

 Each Module is assigned a point value according to the minimum length of time needed to successfully complete it.
 A 5-point Module will require a minimum of 50 hours of study, whilst a 10-point Module will require at least 100 hours.
 The same point system applies wherever the Module is studied – either in class or at home.

-This means that a student may study partially through Study Weekends or other Extension Classes and partially on a Distance Learning basis and still benefit from the same curriculum.
+This means that a student may study partially through Study Weekends or other Extension Classes – both in a classroom or online – and partially on a Distance Learning basis and still benefit from the same curriculum.

 There are a number of Introductory Modules that are essential to progression and some Core Modules required for certain exit awards, but beyond that there is a good degree of latitude with regards to choice of modules and the order in which they are undertaken.